sarahsweat/SarahSweat-QuoteMe/README.md

 _Clone (don't fork) the repo then change the remote to your own repository.
 Push your changes to your own repository and send me a link to when done._

 1. Try to run the site and make sure it works.
-If it doesn't, fix it!
+If it doesn't, fix it! *hint: it's not working. you're gonna need to debug it*
 - [ ] Root path loads first quote
 - [ ] Next link loads next quote
 - [ ] Previous link loads previous quote